dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 have problems.

 And if you want to say that I'm alarmist and irresponsible for writing about this?
 You're irresponsible.
-No one sees this shit coming.
-When people realize they've been lied to and the sky has fallen, they're going to be pissed about it.
-They won't be as pissed if they have something to do about it before it falls.
+No one sees this storm coming.
+By the time the sky has fallen, people will realize they've been lied to this whole time, that their leaders were incompetent in all but courting special interests and the people are going to be pissed about it.
+They won't be as furious if they have something to do about it before it falls.
 America is not paying attention to the right things.
 You've all been hypnotized by the election and everything related to it whereby you're playing directly into the hands of our enemies.

 Get up.
 Stand up.
 And fight for your rights.